shin10kudev/weekend-code-challenge/07-zero-to-hero/SOLUTION.md

 }
 ```

-As you can see, at each iteration I'm checking if my end pointer is pointing at a zero, and, if so, I move the `endIdx` 1 value to the left, with this block here:
+As you can see, at each iteration I'm checking if my end pointer is pointing at a zero, and, if so, I move the `endIdx` to the left, with this block here:

 ```js
 while (numbers[endIdx] === 0 && endIdx > i) {